 In many cases, it is not in the best interests of either party to go to trial.
-Litigation is very costly, takes a long time, increases the level of emotional stress involved in the dispute, and frequently results in a settlement that does not represent the best interests of either party, or their children.
+Litigation is often an expensive, lengthy and stressful process that frequently results in a settlement that does not represent the best interests of either party, or their children.
+The only way to control the outcome of a case is to resolve it by settlement.
+This will require each party to compromise, and usually means that neither party “wins”, but also neither party “loses.”

-The lawyers of Greta Hoffman & Associates understand the pitfalls involved in lengthy litigation.
-As a result, we offer other options in an attempt to help our clients resolve their disputes in a more timely, cost-effective, and amicable manner.
-One of these options is mediation, and Greta Hoffman is the only attorney in our office which is trained and certified by the Kentucky Administrative Office of the Courts as a Family Law Mediator.
+Attorney Greta Hoffman Walker understands the pitfalls involved in lengthy litigation.
+As a result, she offers mediation services to help parties resolve their disputes in a more timely, cost-effective, and amicable manner.
+Greta Hoffman Walker is trained and certified by the Kentucky Administrative Office of the Courts as a Family Law Mediator.

 Mediation is not for everyone.
 In order to successfully mediate a dispute, both parties must be able to communicate in an attempt to resolve the important issues.
 In some cases, physical and/or mental abuse restricts such communication and prevents the possibility of conciliation.